StatStud/book-club/content/posts/power-versus-force.md

 - Where higher motivations toward excellence give access to the realm of grace and power, self-centered motivations of personal gain draw one almost magnetically into the realm of force.
 - It's an honoring of human achievement that transcends personal pride.
 We honor the endeavor, no the personal accomplishment, which is only the occasion and expression of something greater, universal, and innate in the human heart.
 - Grace is the expression of the power of aesthetic sensitivity, and power is always manifested with grace, whether in beauty of line, style, or expression.
 We associate grace with elegance, refinement, and economy of effort.
 Gracious power patterns acknowledge and support life, and respect and uphold the dignity of others.
+- A universal characteristic of genius humility.
+- The process of animating genius most commonly involves first formulating a question.
+- Consciousness, like physicality, is a universal quality; because genius is a characteristic of consciousness, genius is also universal.
+It follows that which is universal is available to each and every person.
+- Genius and creativity then are subjectively experienced as a nonjudgmental witnessing
+- A formula followed by all geniuses: **do what you like to do best, and do it to the very best of your ability**

 # Foreword